UCLA Bruins: Team colors

 The UCLA athletic teams' colors are UCLA Blue and Westwood Gold.
 Blue symbolizes the ocean and wildflowers; yellow to reflect the Golden State, the California poppy and sunsets.

 In the early days of the school, UCLA had the same colors as the University of California, Berkeley: Yale Blue and gold.
 When football coach Red Sanders came to UCLA for the 1949 season he redesigned the football uniforms.
 The Yale blue was changed to a lighter shade of blue.
 Sanders figured that the baby blue would look better on the field and in a film.
-He would dub the baby blue uniform "powder-keg blue."
+He would dub the baby blue uniform "powder-keg blue".

-In 2002, UCLA Athletics and Adidas developed a new True Blue color that was darker than powder blue.
+In 2002, UCLA Athletics and Adidas developed a new True Blue color that was darker than powder blue; it was used for all athletic teams starting in 2003.
+The UCLA Marching Band incorporated True Blue into its previous navy blue uniforms in 2007.
 The shade was replaced in 2017 with a return to Powderkeg Blue when UCLA switched to Under Armour as its apparel provider.
 In 2021, Nike and the Jordan Brand aligned the athletics blue with the university's UCLA Blue hue, which has been used by the school's academic and administrative units.
+The school's academic and administrative units had used UCLA Blue since 2004.